 Most men in the community thought bringing money gotten from farm produce home and ordering around others is where power lies.
 They did not know power is in the hands of the woman who takes care of everyone all day long, and gives birth to their children.

-S.I.F have the courage to stop harmful practices that impoverish girls, women and their communities.
+Our organization has the courage to stop harmful practices that impoverish girls, women and their communities and so do YOU.